limitless-devs/limitless-api-ts/README.md

 ## limitless-api-ts

-This typescript api client will allow you to create, manage and trade markets on the Limitless Protocol.
+This typescript api client will allow you to create, manage and trade markets on the Limitless Protocol on Solana.

 Check out the [limitless-trader](https://github.com/limitless-devs/limitless-trader) repository for example implentations.